 Having kids around when visiting the Murray River is indeed stressful, but knowing how to control the situation allows you to handle their moods.
-Getting ready and having plans for your kids’ activities can lessen your stress.
+Yes, “The stress of work and daily demands can distract us from what we find to be actually meaningful and interesting,” says Dr. Tamara McClintock Greenberg, a San Francisco-based clinical psychologist.
+Luckily, getting ready and having plans for your kids’ activities can lessen your stress.
 Cruising the river while learning its history, fishing, exploring the playgrounds, and camping can make the trip enjoyable.

 Having them try the Mildura Waves and Formula K Go Karts and Skate will surely make them want to have another vacation at Murray River.
 My kids truly enjoyed their time and activities in Mildura.
 I’m pretty sure your kids will enjoy it, too.